Effective Ways to Enhance Your Willpower

 2 – Set up hard and fast rules that cannot be compromised – no need to waste willpower on these decisions.

 3 – Change your environment so it supports you.
 Remove temptations.
 For example, I wanted to spend less time on Facebook so I deleted it from my phone.
-Now I don’t use any willpower on resisting that temptation because it’s not on my phone.
+Now I don’t use any willpower on resisting that temptation because it’s not on my phone… It’s no longer an option.
 Also, if you are trying to eat better, remove the junk food from your house.
 If there is no easy access to junk food, then no willpower will be wasted resisting those nearby snacks.

 4 – Have a plan for obstacles and pit-falls.
 How will you handle temptations?
 If you set this up ahead of time, it will be easier to avoid the temptation.
 Use implementation intentions.
 These are typically “if-then” statements.
 Example: If someone offers me candy at work, then I will go eat a healthy snack in my desk instead.